Tail Measures and Regular Variation: Preliminaries

-If $\tailmeasure\in \mM(\AAV)$ clearly the events (\ie\ elements of $\AAV$) of interest are $A \in \AAV_0$, where $\AAV_0$ consists of all events such that $\tailmeasure(A) < \IF$.
-Since the set $\AAV_0$ is in general too large, reducing it to a set that is countably generated is of great advantage for dealing with properties of $\tailmeasure$.
-This motivates the concept of the boundedness which is quite general and not restricted to Polish spaces; our definition below are essentially taken from \cite{kulik:soulier:2020}, see also \cite{kallenberg:2017,MR3979308}.
+Suppose next that $(\VV, \dV)$ is a Polish metric space and set $\AAV= \borel{\VV}.$ Write $\overline{A}$ and $\partial A$ for the closure and the topological frontier (boundary) of a non-empty set $A \subset \VV$, respectively.
+Note that $\partial A=\overline{A} \setminus int(A)$, where $int(A)$ is the interior of $A$.
+If $\tailmeasure\in \mM(\AAV)$, then the events (\ie\ the elements of $\AAV$) of interest are $A \in \AAV'$, where $\AAV'$ consists of all events such that $\tailmeasure(A) < \IF$.
+Since $\AAV'$ is in general too large, reducing it to a countably generated set is of great advantage for dealing with properties of $\tailmeasure$.
+This motivates the concept of the properly localised boundedness which is quite general and not restricted to Polish spaces; our definitions below are essentially taken from \cite{kulik:soulier:2020}[Appendix B], see also \cite{kallenberg:2017,MR3979308}.